 Human, Social and Political Sciences

-- Professor Susan Bayly is a Social Anthropologist.
-Her research focuses on colonialism and its cultural afterlife in Asia's former French and British colonies.
+- Professor Susan Bayly Social Anthropologist whose research focuses on colonialism and its cultural afterlife in Asia's former French and British colonies

-- Professor Duncan Bell, a specialist in the history of modern political thought and contemporary (international) political theory.
+- Professor Duncan Bell Specialist in history of modern political thought and contemporary (international) political theory

 Other Fellows in HSPS:

-- Professor Sarah Franklin is one of the world's leading experts on the social aspects of reproductive and genetic technologies, IVF, cloning, embryo research, and stem cells.
+- Professor Sarah Franklin a world-leading expert on the social aspects of reproductive and genetic technologies, IVF, cloning, embryo research, and stem cells

-- Dr Geoffrey Ingham is a University Emeritus Reader in Sociology and Political Economy
+- Dr Geoffrey Ingham University Emeritus Reader in Sociology and Political Economy

-- Mr Sean Fleming’s next project will be about the extension of ‘artificial personhood’ to non-corporate entities, such as nature and robots.
+- Mr Sean Fleming interested in the extension of ‘artificial personhood’ to non-corporate entities, such as nature and robots

-- Dr Giovanni Mantilla’s research combines an interest in international relations theory and the history of international law, with substantive emphasis on the law of armed conflict (or humanitarian law) and human rights law.
+- Dr Giovanni Mantilla interested in international relations theory and the history of international law

-Jack, Rufus and Roslynn are all studying Human, Social and Political Sciences here at Christ's College.
+Roslynn, Jack, Diana, Rufus and Fred study Human, Social and Political Sciences (HSPS) here at Christ's College.
 They have written about their experiences of studying HSPS in their student profiles:

 If you would like to read more accounts from Christ's students, please see the student profiles page.